Facebook influencer marketing is a priority for smart marketers and brands.

 The tool also gives you a breakdown of demographics of the influencer’s audience base.
 This makes it even simpler for you to find influencers according to your target audience.

-Insightpool is another useful tool for finding influencers across all social media platforms.
+Insightpool is another useful tool for finding influencers across all social networks.
 Through this platform, you can not only find Facebook influencers but also get a complete insight into their social media activity.
 This will help you further filter out influencers based on the type of content they create/share.

 As you can see in the screenshot below, the tool displays all the topics in which the influencer specializes.
 And you will also be able to see the history of brands she’s worked with and how she helped execute the campaigns.